Top 10 colors that make people buy: the complete guide with examples

 Successful use of white in branding

-Aerotime uses white and black colors in their design.
-It looks clean, and simple and helps a company to make visitors focus on what is important.
+Aerotime uses white and black colors in its design.
+It looks clean and simple and helps a company to make visitors focus on what is important.

 Aerotime uses laconic white in web design